 As you write a biography, be sure to consider how you might bring a loved one’s story to life with a few anecdotes, memories, and even inside jokes that readers might appreciate.
 Remember: this is an opportunity to commemorate a loved one in a way that they would want to be remembered.
 If they loved music, why not list a few of their favorite songs!
+If they were passionate about the outdoors, talk about their favorite places!
 Of course it’s all up to you.

 3. Name their family members

-Naming a loved one’s family members when writing an obituary has a lot of value.
+Naming a loved one’s family members when writing an obituary has a lot of value and often can be seen as a way to connect a family around the life of one family member.
 For one, it gives community members a way to know who is a part of the family and therefore who might be grieving and need attention.
 Additionally, naming family members can serve the purpose of honoring those who have previously passed while making a tribute to the bereaved.